-Lower Broughton, Salford, England, was where I passed my childhood in the house of my maternal grandparents.
+Lower Broughton, Salford, England, where I passed my childhood in the house of my maternal grandparents.

 My conventional education was a disaster area, I can claim this not to be entirely my own fault, but the familial circumstances I lived with.
 Reaching my teens my sole ambition was to get away as soon as it was possible to do so.
 I joined the RAF three days after my sixteenth birthday.

-Leaving the RAF I have led a varied path.
-The call it a career would be a misnomer.
+Leaving the RAF, I have led a varied path.
+To call it a career would be a misnomer.

 Making dodgy portable battery driven radios on behalf of a dodgy gentleman.

 Worked in several well known London coffee bars

 Worked in a shambolic musical instrument shop